misterz12/interpolationcode/README.md

 There are two scripts that need to be used: `downloader.py` and `main.py`.

 ###Downloader
-It is used to automatically retrieve and sort (see [Notes](#Notes) 1) data from the [FTP source](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/).
+It is used to automatically retrieve and sort (see [Notes](#notes) 1) data from the [FTP source](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/).
 Before downloading files make sure you have enough disk space to hold the uncompressed data for the year span selected: `python downloader.py START_YEAR STOP_YEAR`.

 ###Main
 Make sure the table structure is created by running the *CREATE* SQL commands in `data/database.sql`.
-The main script has two operation modes (see [Notes](#Notes) 2,3,4):
+The main script has two operation modes (see [Notes](#notes) 2,3,4):
  - process already downloaded data using `python main.py "DATA_FILES"`
  - process current year data: `python main.py`

+###Crontab
+In order to process current year data on a daily basis one needs to setup a cron entry for it.
+The `run.sh` file is intended to be run from cron.
+For example to run the script each day at 09 AM use:

+`0 9 * * * /home/ubuntu/icode/run.sh`

 ##Querying
 To retrieve information from the table use a query like: